wkillerud/some-sass/docs/src/user-guide/settings.md

 Now that you disabled the built-in language features you need to turn on those language features in Some Sass.

 Open your user settings JSON and paste this configuration.
-You may want to restart VS Code to make sure the changes apply.
+Restart VS Code to make sure the changes apply.

 ```json
 {